bjwschaap/nfsadmin/README.md

 Library usage
 -------------

-Using the library is easy: just `include 'nfsadmin'` in your own Ruby code.
+Using the library is easy: just `require 'nfsadmin'` in your own Ruby code.

 CLI usage
 ---------